 Consider trying laughter yoga.
 In laughter yoga, people practice laughter as a group.
 Laughter is forced at first, but it can soon turn into spontaneous laughter.

 - Share a laugh.
 Make it a habit to spend time with friends who make you laugh.
 And then return the favor by sharing funny stories or jokes with those around you.

 - Knock, knock.
-Browse through your local bookstore or library's selection of joke books and get a few rib ticklers in your repertoire that you can share with friends.
+Browse through your local bookstore or library's selection of joke books and add a few jokes to your list that you can share with friends.